kun-shukla/ci-p1-mind-flora/README.md

 - On clicking the 'Share' button and passing data validation the entered data then gets 'stored' via a dummy link provided by Code Institute (the link opens in a new tab) - this is purely for testing purposes.
 - The form includes UX enhancing visual feedback features like on hover/focus custom styling i.e. when a input field is hovered over or selected with the cursor, a black outline appears.

-- This section encourages users to share thier own content which will then be added to the relevant Category content section of the webpage.
+- This section encourages users to share their own content which will then be added to the relevant Category content section of the webpage.
 This feature will eventually form the backbone of content generation on the website.

 ### Footer